-Article 8 - Evidentiary hearing
+Article 8 -Evidentiary hearing

 Article 8 deals with the evidentiary hearing, a term defined in the Definitions section.
-The evidentiary hearing may be held in person, by teleconference or other method, and it involves the presentation of oral or other evidence to the arbitral tribunal.
+The evidentiary hearing may be held in person, remotely, by teleconference or other method, and it involves the presentation of oral or other evidence to the arbitral tribunal.
 In most international arbitrations, this hearing is preceded by substantial preparation, on the principle that each party shall be entitled to know reasonably in advance the evidence on which the other parties rely (see Preamble, paragraph 3).
-There may have been a Terms of Reference or other type of preliminary or preparatory hearing.16 There will have been an exchange of extensive written submissions containing allegations of fact and often discussions of law.
+There may have been a Terms of Reference or a preliminary or preparatory hearing.
+There will have been an exchange of extensive written submissions containing allegations of fact and often discussions of law.
 Documents will have been submitted (see above, Article 3).
 Witnesses of fact may have submitted written witness statements (see above, Article 4).
 Party-appointed experts or tribunal-appointed experts may have submitted written expert reports (see above, Articles 5 and 6).
-The parties must have adequate notice of the evidentiary hearing.17
+The parties must have adequate notice of the evidentiary hearing.
+As a result of all this preparation, by the time the evidentiary hearing is conducted the various participants in the arbitral process are likely to know each other better, and they will also know the case better, than at the outset of the arbitration.